List of Heroes characters: Candice Wilmer

 Candice Wilmer, portrayed by Missy Peregrym, is an agent of the Company who has the ability to create illusions.
 She appears in the first two volumes, Genesis and Generations.
-She can manipulate her own body and a large area around herself, effectively trapping someone if she wishes, and change any detail instantly.
+She can manipulate the appearance of her own body and a large area around herself, effectively trapping someone in these visuals if she wishes, and change any detail instantly.
 She is originally paired with Noah Bennet and is seen using her powers to taunt multiple characters.
 After Noah's betrayal of the Company is revealed at Candice's hands, she is seen operating on her own.
-She aides Mr. Linderman in the kidnapping of Micah Sanders in ".07%", and watches after Micah in "Landslide".
+She aides Mr. Linderman in the kidnapping of Micah Sanders in ".07%", and looks after Micah in "Landslide".
 In "How to Stop an Exploding Man", Candice is confronted and knocked out by Niki Sanders who, with D. L., came to New York for Micah.
 She is seen hinting at her true obese self in the episode "Landslide".
 In "Kindred" Candice had assumed the form of a beautiful red-head under the alias of Michelle and is revealed to be tending a wounded and powerless Sylar, who she maintains constantly trapped under her illusions.
 She reveals to him that she works for the Company and it was she who pulled him off of Kirby Plaza.
-She is soon afterwards nevertheless attacked and murdered by a frustrated Sylar, who attempts to absorb her illusion's power, but it does not work.
-After her death, her form reverts to its original self of the overweight woman.
+She is soon nevertheless attacked and murdered by a frustrated Sylar, who attempts to absorb her illusion's power, but it does not work.

-Candice Wilmer's origins are later revealed in the "Betty" graphic novel where it is shown that Candice's true name is actually Betty, a rather plain-looking person in high school, usually dressing in black and hanging out with her friend Ren Metzger.
+Candice Wilmer's origins are later revealed in the "Betty" graphic novel where it is shown that her true name is actually Betty, an overlooked person in high school, usually dressing in black and hanging out with her friend Ren Metzger.
 They were bullied by classmates, including cheerleaders and football players.
 As she endured these emotions, Betty discovered she had the power to create horrific illusions.
 She first started by growing large pimples on the face of a rival girl gossiping about her in the bathroom.
 Her friends became horrified only to realize that it vanished.
 She then targeted Arthur Campbell, creating the illusion of a demon in the form of his father, which drove him to insanity.
 Immediately others planned to retaliate against the alternative crowd and some of the players beat up Ren.
 Ren became hospitalized and when Betty showed him her power of illusion, he went into shock and died.
 Betty retaliated against the entire school during a pep rally when she create the illusion of people melting and exploding into flames.
 On the road, Betty decided to change her appearance, from an obese emo kid to a tall thin lady with a fair complexion, taking on the name of "Candice".